-Permanent plants that are possible include autumn/winter flowering heathers (check whether they need an acid soil), dwarf conifers, and shrubs with attractive stems such as dogwoods (Cornus spp), corkscrew or dragon’s claw willow (Salix matsudana or S. babylonica var. pekinensis‘Tortuosa’) and snakebark maples (Acer spp).
+Permanent plants that are possible include autumn/winter flowering heathers (check whether they need an acid soil), , and shrubs with attractive stems such as dogwoods (Cornus spp), corkscrew or dragon’s claw willow (Salix matsudana or S. babylonica var. pekinensis‘Tortuosa’), dwarf conifers and snakebark maples (Acer spp).

 Looking ahead to January onwards, plan which early-flowering bulbs you should order and plant in autumn for a colourful display next year.
 See our guide to bulbs for more information.

 Some water plants (such as water chestnut (Trapa natans) and water hyacinth (Eichhornia crassipes)) are tender and are killed outright by cold weather, so if you don’t want to buy more next year move these soon to a frost-free place.
 Some bog garden plants may not survive winter either without some protection, such as a thick mulch.
-Fortunately, Gunnera, which looks like a giant rhubarb, provides its own mulch as its large leaves are very useful for folding over the crown (i.e. main growing point) and protecting it over winter.
+Fortunately, Gunnera manicata, which looks like a giant rhubarb, provides its own mulch as its large leaves are very useful for folding over the crown (i.e. main growing point) and protecting it over winter.
 However, not all of us have large enough gardens to accommodate this impressive plant.
 If so, there is a smaller cousin, Gunnera magellanica for good ground cover, and it’s hardy.

 Some aquatic plants die down to buds that then sink to the bottom of the pond, until things warm up again in spring.
 There’s no need to do anything with these because they can survive our winters if the pond is deep enough.
 However, they will take a while to get going again in the spring.